choonchernlim/front-end-stack/README.md

   - [React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en)
   - [Redux DevTools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd)

-- In IntelliJ (ex: IDEA, WebStorm):-
+- If you are using JetBrains products (ex: IntelliJ IDEA, WebStorm):-

-  - Use [intellij-config](https://github.com/choonchernlim/intellij-config) to configure JavaScript code formatter.
+  - Install and configure [File Watcher](https://prettier.io/docs/en/webstorm.html#running-prettier-on-save-using-file-watcher) to format code on save using Prettier.
   - Enable "ESLint" in your IDE, which will pick up `.eslintrc` from the project and enforce it.

 - Clone or download/unzip this project template.

-- Run `yarn install` to install dependencies.
+- Run `yarn` to install dependencies.

 - To start app development, run `yarn start`.